tumblr/genesis/testenv/README.md

     genesis.pp menu.erb
 3. iPXE menu boots genesis image
 4. kernel loads and starts
-5. when a root login shell is started, run genesis-bootloader bash /root/.bash_profile bootcd/rpms/genesis-scripts/root-bash_profile
+5. On boot-up, genesis-bootloader in launched via a specification in [/root/.bash_profile](https://github.com/tumblr/genesis/blob/master/bootcd/rpms/genesis_scripts/src/root-bash_profile)
-5. genesis-bootloader downloads config.yaml and stage2 then starts stage2
+5. genesis-bootloader downloads config.yaml and stage2 using the (bootbox file server)[https://github.com/tumblr/genesis/blob/master/testenv/bootbox/web/genesis.rb] then starts stage2
-   unicorn web/genesis.rb
-6. stage2 does tumblr specific genesis startup.  setup yum repos, load framework gem, start IPMI, download tasks, start genesis stage2.erb
+6. (Stage2)[https://github.com/tumblr/genesis/blob/master/testenv/bootbox/puppet/modules/genesis/templates/stage2.erb.sample] includes site specific genesis startup.  setup yum repos, load framework gem, download tasks, start genesis task

 * How to test or develop
 Following is basic information about testing or developing the different parts of genesis and the test environment.
 When I say "boot the target" you can do that or use the snooper host to manually run genesis-bootstrap instead.

-* one of the GEMs
+* Updating a Gem
  - Modify source
  - update version number in .gemspec file
  - gem build ...gemspec